 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on September 11, 2017.
-All members were present, except Regent James E. Cottrell and Regent Elizabeth S. Hakanson, who were excused.
-Chancellor Betty A. Rosa was also present, but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on September 18, 2018.
+All members were present, except Regent Josephine Victoria Finn and Regent James E. Cottrell.
+Chancellor Betty A. Rosa was also present but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 8 cases, with Regent Josephine Victoria Finn abstaining in three of those cases (Cal.
-Nos.
-28138, 28139, and 29591).
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 66 consent order applications and 22 surrender applications be granted, and further recommends that 2 summary suspension applications be granted.
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 8 cases.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 58 consent order applications and 26 surrender applications be granted.

 MOTION FOR ACTION BY FULL BOARD

 Madam Chancellor and Colleagues: Your Professional Practice Committee recommends, and we move, that the Board of Regents act affirmatively upon each recommendation in the written report of the Committee's deliberations at its meeting on September 18, 2018, copies of which have been distributed to each Regent.